uynitsuj/uynitsuj.github.io/_posts/2022-07-03-quadruped-documentation.md

 <br>

-In the middle of trying to recftify the Wifi issue, I managed to SSH (Secure Shell) into the RPi from my laptop with the PuTTY terminal emulator.
-PuTTY is a tool I actually very recently learned about during my internship at Medtronic.
-SSH capability will allow me to access and modify RPi files from my laptop over an ethernet connection, circumventing the need to hook the RPi up to a dedicated display and keyboard setup.
+In the middle of trying to recftify the Wifi issue, I managed to SSH (Secure Shell) into the RPi from my laptop.
+SSH capability allows me to access the RPi's terminal over a local network and modify RPi files, circumventing the need to connect the RPi to a dedicated display and keyboard setup.

 <br>